elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

 An easy way to do so is by sending a synchronous request to the registry before we do the bucket lookup.
 The `Agent.stop/2` operation is synchronous and only returns after the bucket process terminates and all `:DOWN` messages are delivered.
 Therefore, once `Agent.stop/2` returns, the registry has already received the `:DOWN` message but it may not have processed it yet.
 In order to guarantee the processing of the `:DOWN` message, we can do a synchronous request.
 Since messages are processed in order, once the registry replies to the synchronous request, then the `:DOWN` message will definitely have been processed.

-Let's do so by creating a "bogus" bucket, which is a synchronous request, after `Agent.stop/2` in both tests:
+Let's do so by creating a "bogus" bucket, which is a synchronous request, after `Agent.stop/2` in both "remove" tests at `test/kv/registry_test.exs`:

 ```elixir
   test "removes buckets on exit", %{registry: registry} do